nzaupa/FPGA_resonant_converter/_sources/docs/design/RT_sensing.md

 Every sensing circuit must have the least influence possible on the resonant tank.

-The output of the transformers need to be interfaced with a [](sec:BALUN) which is embedded in the daughter board of the FPGA.
+The output of the transformers need to be interfaced with a [BALUN circuit](sec:BALUN), which is embedded in the acquisition card.
 Essentially, we can see it as a $49.9\;\Omega$ resistor in parallel with the output of the sensing circuit.
 Remember that, the voltage that is read by the ADC is the double of the output, i.e. apart from filtering behavior, it corresponds to the voltage out of the transformer. (the two $49.9\;\Omega$ resistors are dividing in half the voltage, which is the doubled by the BALUN circuit thanks to a transformer).
 The limit voltage is $0.5\;V$.

 Practically, every sensing stage is connected with a SMA connector via a coaxial cable to the ADC board.

 ## Current Sensing